contact-nat/restlet-sites/modules/com.restlet/tech-doc/client/guide/01_debug-discover/01_editing.md

 The header "Content-type" is automatically set according to the format of current body editor.
 You can still override the preset value.

 The header "Authorization" has a dedicated helper which supports only the "BASIC" authentication theme for the moment.
 This helper allows you to simply enter your username and password.
-It hashes these value accordingly to the specification.
+It hashes these values accordingly to the specification.

 When a request has been run, cf [Send a request](./sending) paragraph: